opengovfoundation/madison/docs/getting-started/madison3guide.md

 ![](4_document_sponsor_b.png)

-#### Creating a **Governing Group**
+#### Creating a **Sponsor**
 1. Click on the *drop down menu* (appears when you click your name)
-2. Select *"Group Management"*
+2. Select *"Sponsor Management"*
-3. Select *"Create a Group"* to submit a request to a Madison Administrator
+3. Select *"Create a Sponsor"* to submit a request to a Madison Administrator
-4. Once the *request is accepted*, your group has been created and you may:
+4. Once the *request is accepted*, your sponsor has been created and you may:
-  - *Add* other users to your group
+  - *Add* other users to your sponsor
   - *Manage* other users' editing preferences
-  - Create documents under sponsorship of the new group
+  - Create documents under the new sponsor

 ![](5_create_a_governing_group_a.png)